[Solved] PFN LIST CORRUPT Blue Screen Error

 NOTE: RAM (Random-access memory) is a form of computer data storage.

-We can use Windows Memory Diagnostic tool to check RAM.
+We can use Windows Memory Diagnostic tool to check for faculty RAM.

 1) On your keyboard, press the Windows logo key and R (at the same time) to invoke the Run box.